AdaCore/gnatstudio/docs/users_guide/main_window.rst

 Common features of browsers
 ---------------------------

-GPS presents a view of information using an interactive display called a "browser", which shows a canvas containing boxes you can manipulate.
+GNAT Studio presents a view of information using an interactive display called a "browser", which shows a canvas containing boxes you can manipulate.
 Browsers provide the following additional capabilities:

 * Links